crabtruckington/TerribleQuoteBotRubyPublic/README.md

 You will need a Discord developer account with a bot already created, and a Postgresql database on the machine you wish to run the bot from.
 If you are not sure how to set these up, there are plenty of guides available.

 1) Clone repository to a folder on the machine you wish to run the bot from.
 Any operating system that supports ruby and gem building will work
 2) Connect to your Postgres instance, create a database to store quotes, and user that can connect to it.
-3) Rename or copy `configs.rb.example` to `configs.rb`
-4) Enter your Postgres connection string, and your Discord API token into the configuration file
+This user should probably be the owner of the database as it will need permissions to create and drop tables (the `quotes` table has an ID column and the `!delquote` command can remove an arbitrary ID.
+The tables will be swapped to avoid having gaps in the ID.
+See the `sqlHelpers.rb` file for more information).
-5) Connect to the Postgres database and create the table, as defined in `quoteTable.sql`
+3) In Postgres, create the `quotes` table, as defined in `quoteTable.sql`.
+Try to use the user you just created to make sure it can do this.
     - Optionally, you should at least 1 record to the `quotes` table at this point, to prevent the bot from potentially being unable to retrieve data
+4) Rename or copy `configs.rb.example` to `configs.rb`
+5) Enter your Postgres connection string, and your Discord API token into the configuration file
 6) Run the `quotebot.rb` file, the bot will join your server
 7) In Discord, create a role called `BotGod` and assign it to any users who should be able to administer the bot
 8) Enjoy your bot